bow-simulation/virtualbow/README.md

 # How to Contribute

 Contributions are very welcome.
-Fork this repository on GitLab and create a new branch from `develop` in which you implement your changes.
+Fork this repository on GitLab, create a new branch from `develop` and implement your changes there.
-When you're done you create a merge request from your new branch against the `develop` branch of this repository and add a short description of what's been changed.
+When you're done you create a merge request from your new branch against the `develop` branch of this repository.

 # Build instructions